 I was an artist, a stranger in a strange land.
 Then three years ago I discovered that I had a brain tumour.
 I got involved with the brain tumour community, ran a brain tumour support group, ran a national support organisation, I fixed their dysfunctional IT systems, streamlined their communications systems and wrote articles for their magazines.
 I reintroduced my fingers to the piano in order to stimulate the communication between my hands and my brain and designed an online Patient Reported Outcomes programme to give patients a greater voice.

-I then set about creating a monthly e-News, sent to many hundreds of subscribers across Australia, designed to engage with the brain tumour community, providing information to help them in their journey.
+I also created and published a monthly e-News, sent to many hundreds of subscribers across Australia, designed to engage with the brain tumour community, providing information to help them in their journey.
 It fuelled both my creative and my analytical brain.
-Twelve months on and the results have been astonishing, even I’m surprised – we’ve seen a 50% increase in readership, three to four times the industry average, information that tells us what people are interested in and what their concerns are, across a broad range of subjects, giving our subscribers a voice.
-I believe it communicates a kind and generous spirit, something we all need, regardless of the journey we are on.
-Maybe it goes some way to fulfilling the most important measure of a nation’s prosperity – how we look after each other.
-This is where true prosperity lives.
+The results were astonishing – a 50% increase in readership, three to four times the industry average, information that told us what people are interested in and what their concerns are, across a broad range of subjects.
+I believe it communicated a kind and generous spirit, something we all need, regardless of the journey we are on.

 I’ve been fortunate.
-Many, if not most, brain tumour patients never work again, there are many deficits to overcome, unseen wounds to heal.
-Surviving a brain tumour is not the end of the journey, it’s just the beginning of a new life, with a new definition of normal.
-If you are involved with a not-for-profit organisation and you think I could do something similar for the people you represent, get in touch.
-Maybe we could talk.
+Many brain tumour patients never work again, there are many deficits to overcome, unseen wounds to heal.
+Surviving a brain tumour is not the end of the journey, just the beginning of a new one, with a new definition of normal.
+If you are involved with a not-for-profit organisation, or even if you’re a business and you think I could do something similar for you then get in touch.
+As I said, maybe we could talk.